ddnexus/pagy/docs/toolbox/paginators.md

 ==- Common Readers

 !!!
-Readers for all paginators
+Common Readers for Paginators

-Individual paginators may offer additional readers, wich are documented with the paginator itself.
+Individual paginators may offer additional readers, which are documented with the paginator itself.
 !!!

 - `page`